jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 {{< generate-samples id="pa" type="preferential-attachment" >}}

 The sigmoid, or S-curve, has a way of spontaneously appearing on its own.
 Start with exponential growth—your babies have babies, and theirs do too—and sooner or later a carrying capacity reins things in, bending the curve into a smooth logistic shape.
-A different route to the same S appears if your agents each have a normally distributed threshold: as the value rises, the cumulative number who cross that line climbs along a probit curve that looks much the same.
+A different route to a sigmoid is if your agents each have a normally distributed threshold: as the value rises, the cumulative number who cross that line climbs along a probit curve that looks much the same.
+This probit curve is what I demonstrate through simulation below.

 {{< generate-samples id="sig" type="sigmoid" >}}